kongyao19/nutriquest-scala/README.md

 ---

-*This project was developed as part of an object oriented programming course, showcasing the practical application of OOP principles in game development.*
+*This project was developed as part of the Object Oriented Programming course, showcasing the practical application of OOP principles in game development.*